Design a buying pathway

 - identifies opportunities for a consortium of suppliers to address a solution

-- supplier visibility of the procurement process upholds expectation, and perception of transparency and fairness.
+- supplier visibility of the procurement process upholds expectation and perception of transparency and fairness.

-Engaging suppliers during procurement is generally done through open briefings, question and answer sessions, more intimate clarification sessions or more.
-It is critical to be clear on what information can and can’t be provided to suppliers to maintain the probity of the procurement activity, to provide all suppliers the same opportunity to access that information to ensure fairness, and to record all communications for transparency.
+Engaging suppliers during procurement is generally done through open briefings, Q&A sessions and clarification sessions, among others.
+It is critical to be clear on what information can and can’t be provided to suppliers to:

-Benefit of using this tactic:
+Benefits of using this tactic:

-- Optimises suppliers’ understanding of requirements, enabling them to put forward solutions that solve the problem effectively.
+- optimises suppliers’ understanding of requirements, enabling them to put forward solutions that solve the problem effectively

-- Upholds supplier expectations and perceptions of transparency and fairness, and improves overall working relationship.
+- upholds supplier expectations and perceptions of transparency and fairness and improves overall working relationship

-- Can improve suppliers’ understanding of NSW Government priorities and public procurement processes more generally, enabling their growth and increasing competition.
+- can improve suppliers’ understanding of NSW Government priorities and public procurement processes more generally, enabling their growth and increasing competition

-- Buyer can develop a deeper understanding of supplier capabilities, and shape the procurement pathway accordingly.
+- buyer can develop a deeper understanding of supplier capabilities and shape the procurement pathway accordingly.

-Benefit of using this tactic:
+Benefits of using this tactic:

 - testing multiple suppliers at multiple stages provides greater certainty that a solution is the right one

-Benefit of using this tactic:
+Benefits of using this tactic:

-- May result in discovery of a better fit solution rather than just an established one.
+- may result in discovery of a better fit solution rather than just an established one

 In simple terms, a pitch event is a competitive process where suppliers compete with others in the same field to win business.

-A supplier pitch is a Proof of Value (PoV) presentation that may include the supplier background credentials and capability, solution value proposition, competitive advantages, features and benefits, solution demonstration, and technical overview.
+A supplier pitch is a Proof of Value (PoV) presentation that may include the supplier background credentials and capability, solution value proposition, competitive advantages, features and benefits, solution demonstration and technical overview.

-In the NSW Government, a pitch is a component of a Request for Proposal (RfP) process where the tender is openly advertised, or limited suppliers are invited to participate in the process and submit their proposals.
+In the NSW Government, a pitch is a component of a Request for Proposal (RfP) process where the tender is openly advertised or limited suppliers are invited to participate in the process and submit their proposals.

-Benefit of using this tactic:
+Benefits of using this tactic:

-- Including a pitch event in the RfP stage provides an opportunity to compare and evaluate supplier solutions in ways that might not be possible from a written submission.
+- including a pitch event in the RfP stage provides an opportunity to compare and evaluate supplier solutions in ways that might not be possible from a written submission.

 In the context of the NSW Government, a hackathon may be part of a procurement process that involves a strategic supplier for the entire government.
 It could also be a more exclusive event where a limited number of suppliers participate.
-Suppliers, solution designers, service designers, user interface designers, project managers, business users, and end-users may be contributors.
+Suppliers, solution designers, service designers, user interface designers, project managers, business users and end users may be contributors.

 Co-design is a well-established approach to creative practice within the public sector.
-It is often used as an umbrella term for participatory, co-creation, and open design processes.
+It is often used as an umbrella term for collaborative, co-creative and open design processes.
 This approach goes beyond consultation by building and deepening equal collaboration between citizens affected by or attempting to resolve a particular challenge.
 A key tenet of co-design is that users become central to the design process as ‘experts’ of their own experience.

-The public sector has adapted co-design to combine lived experience and professional expertise to identify and create an outcome or product.
+The public sector has adapted co-design to combine lived experience and professional expertise to identify and create an outcome or a product.
 It builds on engagement processes such as social democracy and community development where all critical stakeholders, from experts to end users, are encouraged to participate and are respected as equal partners, sharing expertise in the design of services and products.

-Key components of a co-design process should involve:
+Key components of a co-design process:

 - intentionally involving target users in designing solutions